 AT&T offers rewarding employment and great benefits to team members.
 However, before being hired, you will need to complete a pre-employment assessment test.
 Let’s talk about this pre-employment test: what does it cover and how can you prepare?

 AT&T Assessment Tests

-AT&T has a comprehensive recruitment process and has created more than 80 tests to determine whether an employee is a fit for the company.
-The first step a potential employee should take is to pull up the job description for the position you’ve applied for.
+AT&T is one of the world’s largest telecommunications companies.
+The large media company caters to millions of customers around the globe.
+It has a comprehensive recruitment process and has created more than 80 tests to determine whether an employee is a good fit for the company.

 If you’re invited to the assessment tests, you should also be notified about which test modules you need to prepare for.
 However, it’s not a bad idea to look at the modules ahead of time to get some extra experience getting familiar with the types of questions you’ll be asked.
 Practice modules are available to help you prepare.